ShishirPatil/gorilla/berkeley-function-call-leaderboard/data/README.md

     return result
 ```

-You can also load a Huggingface Datasets compatible version of the dataset from the list of dictionaries using the helper function below:
+If you prefer a Hugging Face Datasets–compatible format, you can use the following helper function to convert the list of dictionaries (returned by `load_file`) into a Dataset object.

+> Note: This process will convert the function parameters field into a JSON string due to its complex structure.
+You may need to parse them back into dictionaries during evaluation.

 ```python
 from datasets import Dataset